-In this post you will learn how to use the English suffix -ISH in natural conversation.
-Sound just like a native speaker!
-Watch the English video that supports this lesson at the end of the post.
+In this post, you will learn how to use the English suffix –ISH in natural conversation.
+Sound just like a native speaker.

 A suffix is a letter or group of letters added to the end of a word to make another word.

-to make the plural form of a noun
+- to make the plural form of a noun: watch – watches

-to change the word form (adjective to noun) happy – happiness
+- to change the word form: happy – happiness

 foolish – like a fool